ANZ (bank): Hayne Royal Commission

 The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry, also known as the Hayne Royal Commission, was a Royal Commission established on 14 December 2017 by the Australian Government to inquire into and report on misconduct in the banking, superannuation, and financial services industry.
 The establishment of the commission followed revelations in the media of a culture of greed within several Australian financial institutions.
 A subsequent parliamentary inquiry recommended a royal commission, noting the lack of regulatory intervention by the relevant government authorities, and later revelations that financial institutions were involved in money laundering for drug syndicates, turned a blind eye to terrorism financing, and ignored statutory reporting responsibilities and impropriety in foreign exchange trading.

 ANZ was also implicated in the bank bill swap rate scandal and settled with ASIC prior to the commencement of legal proceedings.

 Defamation case

 In July 2020 Bogac Ozdemir, a former employee of ANZ, filed a civil action against the bank at a New York court.
 Ozdemir claims that statements made by the bank about him were defamatory, and is seeking damages of US$20 million.

 Document dumping

-In 2023, confidential banking documents were found in a bin close to the ANZ branch in Armadale.
-The documents included names, addresses, and account numbers of customers with the branch.
+In 2023, confidential banking documents were found improperly disposed in a bin close to the ANZ branch in Armadale, Western Australia.
+The documents included names, addresses, account numbers, and transaction histories of customers with the branch, as well as internal banking procedures.
+Disposing of the documents rather than destroying them was reported as a serious breach of privacy laws.